01618830666

 Inform your mortgage lender about the presence of the plants

 as it can impact the value of your property and make it difficult to secure a mortgage.
-Some mortgage lenders may require a specialist survey to be carried out and a management plan to be in place before they will lend on a property affected by knotweed.
+Some mortgage lenders may require a specialist survey to be carried out and a management plan to be in place before they lend on a property affected by knotweed.

 In many cases, it may be possible to sell a property with this invasive weed.